Ilya626/Inference_speed_estimator/README.md

   size data for popular models so you can work offline or when repository metadata is incomplete.

-> ℹ️ The current calibration is meant for dense models on Strix Halo.
+> ℹ️ The bundled dense and MoE calibrations target Strix Halo.
 For other
 > hardware backends, gather a few empirical points and refit the constants.

 ## Speed model

-The estimator uses the following expression for token throughput:
+The estimator ships with two analytic approximations calibrated on Strix Halo measurements.

+### Dense models

 \[
 \text{speed}(L) = \frac{C}{\text{size}_{\text{GiB}} + \beta \cdot L}